 That’s My Boy movie / Andy Samberg / Adam Sandler pictures: Tracy Bennett / Columbia Pictures.

 Box office movies: Madagascar 3: Europe’s Most Wanted easily topped the North American box office this past weekend (June 15–17).
 In fact, DreamWorks’ animated 3D feature earned nearly as much as the next two movies – Ridley Scott’s Prometheus and Adam Shankman / Tom Cruise’s Rock of Ages – combined.

-At no. 2, Prometheus was down an alarming 59 percent, raking in $20.71 million.
-Even taking into consideration the $3.56 million earned at Thursday midnight screenings, Prometheus' drop-off rate was 56 percent, which is high for a prestige, expensive ($130m) production that's not part of franchise or an adaptation from a comic book and the like.
-(Curiously, Rupert Sanders' Snow White and the Huntsman, which stars Kristen Stewart, Charlize Theron, and Chris Hemsworth, suffered a similar box office drop last weekend.)
+At no. 2, Prometheus was down an alarming 59 percent, raking in $20.7 million.
+Even taking into consideration the $3.6 million earned at Thursday midnight screenings, Prometheus’ drop-off rate was 56 percent, which is high for a prestige, expensive ($130 million) production that’s not part of franchise or an adaptation from a comic book and the like.
+(Curiously, Rupert Sanders’ Snow White and the Huntsman, which stars Kristen Stewart, Charlize Theron, and Chris Hemsworth, suffered a similar box office drop last weekend.)

 Prometheus to match production budget at domestic box office?

 After ten days, Prometheus’ cume is $89.37 million.
 At this stage, it’s unclear whether Prometheus will manage to match its production cost (it’ll certainly not recover it) at the domestic box office.*